Chao-Xi/jxperfbook/docs/2025/0intro.md

 #### Pursue New career path

 I already work as devops eng over 8 years.
 I always want improve my career into a new level.
-I’m pursuing SRE because I’m passionate about quantifiable reliability engineering.
+I’m pursuing SRE because I’m passionate about reliability engineering.
 I deeply value my DevOps experience.
 It especially focus on automation, CI/CD, cloud migration, and new service collaboration.
-But

-SRE balances speed with reliability targets (SLIs/SLOs).
-I thrive on systematically reducing toil, designing resilient systems through error budgets, and treating operations as a software problem.
+But SRE balances speed with reliability targets (SLIs/SLOs).
+I’d like to working on designing resilient systems to reducing error budgets, improve service performance, site reability and treating operations as a software problem.

 This role can help me specialize in maximizing uptime and user experience through data-driven engineering—which aligns perfectly with my skills in observability and incident management."

 Still is I can say our research application is quite heavy service and old setup and the core service is using vendor service.
 Thus the service is still setting on on-premise data centers.
 So most of tech stacks are using traditional setup not container.
-Exp, in next on year, our most critical project is migrating services from redhat 7 to redhat 8 for all regions.
+Exp, in next couple years, our most critical project is migrating services from redhat 7 to redhat 8 for all regions.
+So I hope I can find any opportunity to work on some projects with trendy tech stacks like containerlization, cloud, service mesh etc

-I working in a global team, this team actually based in LDN.
-So I have to work with them like meetings, discussion, troubleshootings every day late night.
+I working in a global team, this team actually based in LDN..
 And since I'm only one here in Shanghai.
 Although I enjoy my work alone with the my current team, while I have thrived in more collaborative environments. from what I have more chance to learn from each other here

+> So I have to work with them like meetings, discussion, troubleshootings every day late night

-3. After spend 3 years in this financial industry, I have dicovered my passion in financial tech a lot.
+1. After spend 3 years in this financial industry, I have dicovered my passion in financial tech a lot.
 And I truly belive that there is much more to explore in this industray rather in daily BAU operational job and want to double down on this descision to pursue it further.
 So I want have more opprtunity to get touch with new projects
-4. I always want improve my career into a new level.
+2. I always want improve my career into a new level.
 I think this opportunity at your firm would be more leveled up. and better match what I can bring to the table.
 I'm looking for new solution architect job